akthrmsx/plod/README.md

 # PL/O'

-This is PL/O' compiler written in Rust.
+This is a PL/O' compiler written in Rust.

 ## BNF